 Instructions

-- Pre heat oven to 375°F and grease a 9-inch baking pan or cast iron skillet with non-stick cooking spray or brush bottom and sides with butter.
+- Prep.
+Pre-heat oven to 375°F and grease the bottom and sides of a 9-inch baking pan or a cast iron skillet with butter or cooking spray.

-- Place pan on a wire rack to cool until warm.
-Dust generously with confectioners sugar and serve.
+- Serve.
+Place pan on a wire rack to cool until warm.
+Dust with powdered sugar and serve warm or at room temperature.

 Notes